How do I avoid the long point-in-time recovery period of my Amazon RDS for MySQL instance?

 To avoid a long PITR period, use the following best practices:

-• Use smaller transactions, and frequently run the COMMIT command.
+• Run transactions in smaller batches, and run the COMMIT command frequently.

-• When you run a large transaction, take a snapshot before and after the large transactions.
+• Take a snapshot before and after large transactions that run.
 Transactions that are larger than the max_allowed_packet parameter cause PITR to fail.
 For more information, see max_allowed_packet on the MySQL website.

 • Minimize snapshot restore times.
 Snapshot restores are initiated as part of the PITR process.
 A longer snapshot restore might contribute to a longer PITR session.
-For more information, see Why is it taking so long to restore a snapshot of my Amazon RDS for MySQL DB instance?
+For more information, see Why does it take so long to restore a snapshot of my Amazon RDS for MySQL DB instance?

-• The log applying process can take more time based on the number of logs to apply.
-To reduce the number of logs to apply, take a manual snapshot between the automated backups.
+• To reduce the time of the log applying process as well as reduce the number of logs, take a manual snapshot between automated backups.
 PITR automatically selects automatic or manual snapshots that are created near the PITR time.
-Intermediate snapshots might reduce the number of logs to apply.
-If you're making several changes, then take a manual snapshot every 3-4 hours.
-For more information, see Backup window.
+Intermediate snapshots might reduce the number of logs that the PITR process must apply.
+If you change several things, then take a manual snapshot every 3-4 hours.
+For more information, see Introduction to backups.

-• If you use row-based binary logging, then set the binlog_row_image parameter value to MINIMAL, not FULL.
+• If you use row-based binary logging, then set the binlog_row_image parameter value to MINIMAL instead of FULL.
 When you update this value, the size of binary logs is reduced and the binlog recovery time is minimized.
 For more information, see binlog_row_image on the MySQL website.

 • If you don't need a specific binlog format, then use the MIXED logging format.
 When you use mixed logging, statement-based logging is used by default and the logging mode switches automatically to row-based.
 Automatic switching helps to reduce binlog sizes.
 For more information, see Binary logging formats on the MySQL website.